juancumbeq/platzi-frontend-developer/README.md

 <br>

 # CSS LAYOUT
-## Anatomy of a CSS declaration: selectors, properties and values
+## Anatomy of a CSS Declaration: Selectors, Properties and Values

 Before we start writing CSS code, we need to understand the anatomy of a style declaration.

 <br>

-### What is a CSS declaration?
+### What is a CSS Declaration?
 A CSS declaration is a block that specifies the set of styles to be added to an HTML element.
 Its structure includes the following:

   - **Selector**: Defines the element or set of elements to which styles will be applied.